Course overview

 Course learning outcomes

-- Analyse and synthesize research methods to construct a cohesive written argument that integrates contemporary or historic theories and discourses
+- Executes and demonstrates independent research that integrates contemporary or historic theories and discourses